How to make the world's best Aeropress?

 Aeropress is possibly the most popular coffee gadget on the market because there are so many different uses.
 We investigate the world champions' secret recipes in this article.

-In just a few years, Aeropress has gone from being a strange thing to being the barista’s favourite toy.
+Aeropress has gone from being a strange thing to being the barista’s favourite toy in just a few years.

 This year it takes place in Auckland, NZ, and Wendelien van Bunnik, from the Netherlands, has just been named champion.